Owl Incident Response Diode™: Secure Forensic File Collection.

 Built for How Responders Actually Work.

-From field triage to forensic lab intake to malware sample transfer, Owl IRD fits into existing incident response workflows without retraining teams or rebuilding processes — just a consistent, defensible collection path every time.
+From field triage to forensic lab intake to malware sample transfer, Owl IRD fits into existing incident response workflows without retraining teams or rebuilding processes, just a quick, consistent collection path every time.

 One Tool, Many High-Assurance Requirements.